 In 2014 my first feature length directorial debut – Finding Family– won two BAFTA Scotland Awards and was premiered to a sold-out audience at the Sarajevo Film Festival, and then screened at the BHFF in New York and the GFT in Glasgow.
 The film was then acquired and broadcast by Aljazeera.

-In 2019 I am now running my own corporate film production company – CL Productions – producing, directing and editing short films for a range of clients from Tennent’s Lager to British Red Cross.
+I am the founder of Journey Productions – a Creative Video studio producing, directing and editing short films for a range of clients from Tennent’s Lager to British Red Cross.
 My photography work on long-term documentary projects continues, with regular photo essays and commissions in The Guardian.
-Barrowland BalIads– a collaborative arts project/book of photography, graphics and essays will be published this summer (Graphical House).
+Barrowland BalIads – a collaborative arts project/book of photography, graphics and essays was published last year (Graphical House).

 For 2020 / 2021 I am currently working on a new project – A Balkan Journey, funded by Creative Scotland.
 A Balkan Journey is a Visual Arts project in the form of an exhibition, new writing, international and local events / presentations / discussions and a book of photography and essays.

 It takes us on a photographic journey through the towns and cities of post conflict Former Yugoslavia in this extensive and previously unseen 24-year archive from the region.
 It’s a collection of work that will showcase of my earliest unseen photographs from Croatia in 1996 through to the documentation of Middle Eastern migrants trapped in Sarajevo in 2019.
 The exhibition and book will happen late 2020 / early 2021.